 Patients that present with either eyelid skin redundancy, visual field deficit, or heavy brows (frown lines) causing eyebrow sagging can benefit from brow lift and/or blepharoplasty procedure.

 It is common to have both the eyelift and brow lift surgery at the same time as they address different problems with eyelid skin and forehead sagging.

-Wrinkles can be caused by the muscles of the forehead, as shown below.
+Wrinkles and frown lines can be caused by the muscles of the forehead, as shown below.
 The predominant muscle of the forehead is the anterior belly of the frontalis muscle.
 The vertical orientation of the frontalis muscle creates the transversely oriented wrinkles.
 The primary brow elevator is the frontalis muscle.
 Brow depressors include the paired corrugator supercilii, procerus, and orbicularis oculi muscles.
 The corrugator supercilii muscles form the glabellar vertical rhytids and the procerus muscle forms the transverse glabellar rhytids.
 Lateral rhytids at the lateral canthus, otherwise known as crow’s feet, appear secondary to orbicularis oculi contraction.

 There are different types of brow lift surgery.
 The coronal lift and modifications, the direct brow lift and modifications, and the endoscopic brow lift, the trichophytic brow lift, and the temporal brow lift.
 The incisions for each of these surgeries are shown below.

 Brow lift surgery is not very painful.
 The areas of the scalp may have some temporary numbness after the surgery.

 Recovery time varies among patients.
 In general, patients can expect 2 weeks of recovery with minor swelling and bruising during this time.